awsdocs/aws-doc-sdk-examples/javascriptv3/README.md

 ## Docker image (Beta)

 This example is available in a container image hosted on [Amazon Elastic Container Registry (ECR)](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html).
-This image will be pre-loaded with all JavaScript v3 examples with dependencies pre-resolved, allowing you to explore these examples in an isolated environment.
+This image will be pre-loaded with all JavaScript v3 examples with dependencies pre-resolved.
+It is used for running tests.

 - [SDK for JavaScript v3 image](https://gallery.ecr.aws/b4v4v1s0/javascriptv3)

 ### Build the Docker image

 1. Install and run Docker on your machine.
-2. Navigate to the same directory as this readme.
+2. Navigate to the root directory of this repository.
-3. Run `docker build -t <image_name> .` and replace `image_name` with a name for the image.
+3. Run `docker build -t <image_name> -f javascriptv3/Dockerfile .` and replace `<image_name>` with a name for the image.

 ### Launch the Docker container

-1. Run `docker run -it -v ~/.aws/credentials:/root/.aws/credentials <image_name>`. `-it` launches an interactive terminal. `-v ~/.aws...` is optional but recommended.
+1. Run `docker run -it -v /Users/corepyle/.aws/credentials:/home/automation/.aws/credentials <image_name>`. `-it` launches an interactive terminal. `-v ~/.aws...` is optional but recommended.
 It will mount your local credentials file to the container.
-2. The terminal initiates a bash instance at the root of the container.
-Run `cd javascriptv3` and then you can run tests from here by following the steps in the [Tests](#tests) section.
-Run examples by navigating to a service folder and following the README instructions there.
+2. The Dockerfile is configured to automatically run integration tests when the container is run.

 ## Contribute